wuciawe/wuciawe.github.io/_drafts/2014-08-20-design-pattern-part-1.md

 #### Related Patterns

-[Abstract Factory](#abstract-factory) is often implemented with factory methods.
+Abstract Factory is often implemented with factory methods.
+The Motivation example in the Abstract Factory pattern illustrates Factory Method as well.

-Factory methods are usually called within [Template Methods]({% post_url 2014-08-21-design-pattern-part-5 %}#template-method).
+Factory methods are usually called within Template Methods.
+In the document example above, NewDocument is a template method.

-[Prototypes](#prototype) don’t require subclassing Creator.
+Prototypes don’t require subclassing Creator.
 However, they often require an Initialize operation on the Product class.
 Creator uses Initialize to initialize the object.
 Factory Method doesn’t require such an operation.